bmershon/little-schemer/README.md

 # Code for *The Little Schemer*
 Things written while reading The Little Schemer.
+This exercise was undertake soley based on its appearance in Bret Victor's [list of links](http://worrydream.com/#!/Links).

 Code snippets closely reflect the examples offered in the various chapters of *The Little Schemer*.
 Most importantly, the examples aim to reflect the dependencies among concepts that arise naturally in the *built from scratch* approach that the book takes to introducing Scheme and computational fundamentals.